microsoft/Mastering-the-Marketplace/docs/container/Labs/lab3-publishing-container-offer/index.md

 ### Categories

 You must select at least one category for your offer.
-Container offers always appear under the Compute category in Azure Marketplace.
+COntainer offers must be mapped as below so they are displayed in the right place in the marketplace.

 1. Click the **+ Categories** link.
 1. In the left dropdown, select **Containers**.